vovanbechin/sdk/runtime/vm/service/service.md

 }
 ```

-In addition the the [error codes](http://www.jsonrpc.org/specification#error_object)
-specified in the JSON-RPC spec, we use the following application specific error codes:
+In addition to the [error codes](http://www.jsonrpc.org/specification#error_object) specified in the JSON-RPC spec, we use the following application specific error codes:

 code | message | meaning
 ---- | ------- | -------